 Our sustainability process begins with the identification of relevant sustainability issues.
-The exhaustive list of relevant sustainability issues was then rated in order to see the level of stakeholders' interests of the sustainability issues which had been further evaluated by the Board and Sustainability Committee.
+The exhaustive list of relevant sustainability issues was then rated to see the level of stakeholders' interests of the sustainability issues which had been further evaluated by the Board and Sustainability Committee.
 Process of which is shown below:

-In FY2023, we engaged our diverse stakeholders through a survey for our materiality assessment exercise to understand their expectations and concerns.
-As a result, there were 11 material EESG factors considered as material which required focused management by the Group.
-During the Reporting Period, the Group reviewed previously prioritised material EESG factors for their continued relevance to the business and its stakeholders and reaffirmed that all 11 material matters remain relevant in FY2024.
+In FY2023, the Group carried out a stakeholder engagement survey to evaluate the expectations and concerns of key stakeholders.
+This assessment identified 11 material EESG factors requiring focused management.
+During the Reporting Period, the Group reviewed the relevance of its previously prioritised material EESG factors to the business and stakeholders and reaffirmed that all 11 material factors remain pertinent in FY2025.
 We will continue to monitor and update our material EESG factors from time to time, taking into account the feedback that we receive from our various stakeholders.

-Our prioritised material EESG factors can be seen in the two tiers of the materiality matrix below:
+$Our \ prioritised \ material \ EESG \ factors \ can \ be \ seen \ in \ the \ two \ tiers \ of \ the \ materiality \ matrix \ below:$